RomanBogatikov/mygarage/README.md

 # MyGarageApp
-The app is hosted on Heroku: [MyGarageApp](https://my-awesome-garage.herokuapp.com/)
+The app is hosted on Heroku: [MyGarageApp](https://my-awesome-garage.herokuapp.com/) To better test functionality you can login with:
+email: guest@guest.com
+password: 123

 ## Description
 MyGarageApp will help you track all the service records for all of your cars.